 Provides students the opportunity to practice skills they have acquired in the entire carpentry program.
-It includes task-oriented projects in which students can apply many of the skills and knowledge that they have been presented throughout the NCCER Carpentry Program.
-This course is designed as a practical task-oriented exercise utilizing a variety of the skills covered in all the NCCER Modules and provides the necessary time for taking the Performance assessments' for certification under NCCER.
+It includes task-oriented projects in which students can apply many of the skills and knowledge that they have been presented throughout the NCCER Carpentry designed as a practical task-oriented exercise utilizing a variety of the skills covered in all the NCCER Modules and provides the necessary time for taking the Performance assessments' for certification under NCCER.